HOME Back

 Saitama City

-Saitama City is home to the Omiya Bonsai Village, just 30 minutes north of Tokyo by train.
+Saitama City is home to the Omiya Bonsai Village, located just 30 minutes north of Tokyo by train.

-After the Great Kanto Earthquake in 1923 that had a devastating effect on the cities of Tokyo and Yokohama, many bonsai merchants moved to Omiya in search of a large area with fresh water and air suitable for growing bonsai.
-In 1925, Omiya Bonsai Village was established and soon became known beyond Japan; so much so that bonsai enthusiasts and dignitaries from all over the world came to visit.
+After the Great Kanto Earthquake in 1923 that had a devastating impact on the cities of Tokyo and Yokohama, many bonsai merchants moved to Omiya in search of a large area with fresh water and air suitable for growing bonsai.
+In 1925, the Omiya Bonsai Village was established and soon became known beyond Japan; so much so that bonsai enthusiasts and dignitaries from all over the world came to visit.

 In 1970, many bonsai from the Omiya Bonsai Village were exhibited at the Japan World Exposition held in Osaka.
 In 1989, the first World Bonsai Convention was held in Omiya City (now Saitama City), and 28 years later, in 2017, the eighth convention was held in Saitama City to promote the beauty of bonsai to the world.